jamesmacwhite/plexupdate/README.md

 - AUTOINSTALL
   Automatically installs the newly downloaded version.
 Currently works for Debian based systems as well as rpm based distros.
 Will fail miserably if you're not root.
 - AUTODELETE
-  Once successfully downloaded and installed, it will delete the package (want not, waste not? ;-))
+  Once successfully downloaded and installed, it will delete the package (waste not, want not? ;-))
 - PUBLIC
   The default behavior of plexupdate.sh is to download the PlexPass edition of Plex Media Server.
 Setting this option to `yes` will make it download the public version instead.
 If this is yes, then `EMAIL` and `PASS` is no longer needed.
 - FORCE